Bryanhalambeck/expense-analysis/README.md

-# expense-analysis-2023
+# expense-analysis

 ## 🏢 Example Company Description

-The company is a mid-sized **tech and professional services firm** with around **300 employees**.
-It provides **custom software development**, **IT consulting**, and **marketing strategy services** for clients across industries.
+The company is a small, specialized tech and professional services firm run by a lean team of six core employees.
+This tight-knit group handles custom software development, IT support, marketing campaigns, sales operations, and HR tasks for a range of clients across industries.
-The organization has five core departments:

-- **Engineering** – Handles software and product development projects for clients.
-- **Marketing** – Manages client marketing campaigns, digital advertising, branding, and internal promotions.
-- **Sales** – Focuses on acquiring new clients, managing relationships, and attending industry events.
-- **Human Resources (HR)** – Oversees hiring, employee training, and benefits administration.
-- **Information Technology (IT)** – Supports the internal tech infrastructure and client IT implementations.
+Because the company is small and agile, each employee wears multiple hats — working across departments to manage different projects, budgets, and client needs.
+As a result, all six employees are expected to share spending responsibilities equally — meaning their expenses should generally be balanced across departments and categories.

-The company works both **remotely and in-office**, with travel required for client meetings, conferences, and trainings.
+The organization maintains clear expense policies to keep spending in check while balancing remote and in-office work, plus regular travel for client meetings, conferences, and training.

 ---

-## 💼 Business Scenario: Expense Review for Finance Team
+💼 Business Scenario: Expense Review for Finance

-You’re a **data analyst** at a mid-sized company.
-The **finance department** has asked you to **explore internal expense records** from the past year.
+You’re the sole data analyst supporting this small team.
+The finance lead has asked you to analyze the company’s expense records from the past year to spot early red flags, policy violations, or cost-saving opportunities.

-Their goal is to **better understand how different departments are spending money** and to **identify any early red flags or cost-saving opportunities**.
-You’ve been provided with a **raw expense table** that includes details like **date, department, category, employee, vendor, and amount**.
+You’ve been given a raw expense file that includes details like date, department, category, employee, vendor, and amount — all linked back to the same six employees who spend across every department.

+Your goal is to turn this data into clear, actionable insights that help the team spend wisely and stick to budget as they grow — while flagging any spending patterns that look significantly above or below the fair share expected for each employee.

 ---